TsKyrk/pyexewrap/MSIX_COMPATIBILITY.md

 ## Long-term outlook

+The Python 3.14 documentation officially deprecates the classic Python Launcher:

+> *"Deprecated since Python 3.14, will not be produced for Python 3.16+"*

-The python.org downloads page states:
+And the python.org downloads page states:

 > *"The traditional installer will remain available throughout the 3.14 and 3.15 releases."*

-This suggests the classic Setup.exe (which installs `C:\Windows\py.exe` and uses the HKLM ftype mechanism) may be removed in a future Python version.
-If Python moves entirely to MSIX distribution, pyexewrap's shebang-based invocation will stop working.
+This means:
+- `C:\Windows\py.exe` (classic launcher) disappears with Python 3.16
+- The classic Setup.exe (which configures the HKLM ftype registry) may also disappear
+- pyexewrap's shebang-based invocation becomes unsupported from Python 3.16 onward

+### Possible paths forward

+**Option 1 — Adapt to the MSIX Install Manager**
+If the failure is only a `PYTHONPATH` visibility issue (and not a fundamental bypass of shebang processing), pyexewrap might work with the MSIX Install Manager once its module is accessible to the MSIX Python environment.
+This requires investigation and possibly a different installation strategy (e.g. `pip install` into the MSIX Python, or a `pymanager.json` config hook).

+The MSIX Install Manager also has a `shebang_can_run_anything` configuration option that may need to be enabled for the `python -m pyexewrap` shebang to be accepted.

-A future-proof alternative would require pyexewrap to be packaged as a real `.exe` (e.g. via PyInstaller) registered as a Windows file handler — replacing the shebang mechanism entirely with a proper ftype association that `winpyfiles` can control.
+**Option 2 — Package pyexewrap as a real `.exe`** Build a `pyexewrap.exe` (e.g. via PyInstaller) and register it as a Windows file handler via `winpyfiles`.
+This replaces the shebang mechanism entirely with a proper ftype association, making pyexewrap independent of `py.exe` and compatible with any Python distribution.
+This is a significant refactor but the most future-proof approach.

+**Option 3 — ByDefaultActivation with a batch wrapper** The existing `tools/ByDefaultActivation` approach (associating `.py` with a batch file that calls pyexewrap) already bypasses the need for shebangs.
+However it still depends on the registry ftype mechanism being in effect, which MSIX overrides.